Definition/Introduction

 With an average of 14 work-related deaths a day, or 5000 per year, in the United States, workplace safety should be of the highest priority for both employers and employees.[2]
 The number of reported deaths annually, while still extremely high, is significantly reduced relative to before OSHA intervention.
 The workplace can be hazardous for professionals who commonly work with materials or devices that can be a fire source or combust when exposed to a fire-producing device.
 This may include but is not limited to open flames, compressed gas, flowing oxygen, welding, surgical electrocautery, electricity, and combustible liquids and gases.

 The most significant issue of concern in fires is smoke inhalation.
 The acute danger of smoke inhalation is the effects that carbon monoxide and cyanide in the smoke may have on the binding capacity of oxygen to red blood cells.
 Because the affinity of carbon monoxide and cyanide to hemoglobin is higher than oxygen, the presence of these molecules can quickly lead to systemic hypoxia and death.
 The upper respiratory tract is especially vulnerable to the heat of the fire, given its proximity to the flames.
 These structures are prone to heat-related tissue injury that initiates an inflammatory cascade with molecules like substance P, calcitonin gene-related peptide, and interleukin-8 to recruit polymorphonuclear cells to potentiate the inflammation further.
 Therefore, the upper respiratory tract structures become swollen and edematous, which can lead to airway compromise.
-The lower respiratory tract is less prone to heat injury but more susceptible to direct chemical damage from substances in the smoke such as carbon monoxide, cyanide, formaldehyde, and ammonia.
-Due to the lower respiratory tract injury, there is greatly increased blood flow to the lungs causing high capillary hydrostatic pressure and subsequent fluid transudation and edema.[5]
+The lower respiratory tract is less prone to heat injury but more susceptible to direct chemical damage from substances in the smoke, such as carbon monoxide, cyanide, formaldehyde, and ammonia.
+Due to the lower respiratory tract injury, there is greatly increased blood flow to the lungs, causing high capillary hydrostatic pressure and subsequent fluid transudation and edema.[5]

 The total percentage of total body surface area affected by a burn is also crucial in determining the outcomes of a patient.
-More extensive burns that affect greater areas will require more rapid fluid resuscitation and monitoring for electrolyte imbalances due to the flux of fluids.[8]
+More extensive burns that affect greater areas require more rapid fluid resuscitation and monitoring for electrolyte imbalances due to the flux of fluids.[8]
 Young males are at the highest risk for work-related burns, which has been attributed to multiple factors, including inexperience on the job, poor enforcement of safety guidelines, inadequate training for handling potentially hazardous materials, and a higher likelihood of being non-compliant with safety guidelines.[9]

 - An adequate number of exits.

-- Exits must open directly outside or to an open area or walkway with direct access to outside.
+- Exits must open directly outside or to an open area or walkway with direct access to the outside.
 Importantly, these paths must be large enough to accommodate all people inside the building likely to use the exit.

-- Exits must be well lit with appropriate signage indicating the exit route.
+- Exits must be well-lit with appropriate signage indicating the exit route.

 - Exits must be unobstructed and unlocked at all times while employees are present.